-A Misreading That Reveals a Bigger Linguistic Shift
+A Misreading That Reveals a Bigger Linguistic (and Cultural) Shift

-While watching a YouTube critique, the reviewer immediately interpreted the word “identity” in the original speaker’s sentence as referring to "trans‑identity".
+While watching a YouTube critique of a message purported to be directly from God about who killed Charlie Kirk, it caught my attention immediately when the reviewer automatically interpreted the word identity in the original speaker’s sentence as referring only to trans‑identity.
 The original line was simply,

 “I love him and those like him who are going through similar struggles with their identity.”

-There are a myriad of ways one could struggle with identity that doesn't mean "trans".
+There are a myriad of ways one could struggle with identity, that doesn't mean trans.
 If the official story is true, the shooter was potentially a gay kid in Mormon Utah.
 Identity refers to the overall sense of self, not specifically gender identity.
-Reports say the accused is dating a trans fury woman in Utah!
-His roommate is supposedly his lover in other words.
+Reports say the accused is dating a trans furry woman in Utah!
+His roommate is supposedly his lover, in other words.
 They could be married for all I know.

 Is the accused killer gay or is he straight?
 Is his lover a boy or a girl?
-Is a fake girl a real girl?
-Maybe he struggled with how he saw himself so he became an assassin.
+Is a trans girl a real girl?
+I would be more interested in knowing how he defines hate?
+Nevertheless, maybe he struggled with how he saw himself so he became an assassin.

 Why the Misreading Matters